retaildevcrews/helium/docs/EngineeringPractices.md

 ## Code cleanup (Visual Studio)

-Visual Studio 2019 includes a code cleanup feature which contains two profiles; each with their own configurable "fixers".
+Visual Studio 2019 includes a code cleanup feature which contains two profiles, each with their own configurable "fixers".
 The following instructions describe the steps necessary to configure "Profile 2" with the correct fixers.

 > Note: A code cleanup should be run before a PR is ready for review